 Back in 2010, Apple released the iPhone 4.
 Among other hardware improvements, the iPhone 4 featured what Apple called a Retina display.
 Apple’s Retina display was one of the first high-DPI, or high dots per inch, displays mass-produced for consumers.

 On device screens, DPI refers to the number of pixels a manufacturer can fit into an inch of screen.
 The higher the DPI, the more detailed and clear images and text on that screen appear.

 Although Apple was the first to introduce the Retina display to a mainstream audience, it wasn’t long before other device manufacturers hopped on board.
 While most companies started with smaller devices like phones, retina screens can now be found on tablets, laptops, and even desktop computers like Apple’s massive 27-inch Retina 5k iMac.

-As marketers, it’s our job to present our brands in the best light possible.
-While subject lines, copy, and cadence all play an important part in looking good to subscribers, visuals draw people to an email campaign first.
+Subject lines, copy, and cadence all play an important part in looking good to subscribers, but visuals draw people to an email campaign first.
 After opening an email, our eyes move to the design and imagery before we start reading any copy or tapping calls-to-action.

 If you’re not accounting for high-DPI displays, you run the risk of looking careless to subscribers.
 Because of the way high-DPI displays work, non-optimized images end up looking blurry and pixelated on retina screens.
 Here’s an example:

 As users grow accustomed to retina screens, they expect text and images to appear crisp and clear.
 If you’re not optimizing your images for high-DPI screens, those users see a degraded email design, which can lead to equally degraded trust in your brand.

 How exactly can you optimize images for retina screens?
 Forturnately, it’s quite simple.